110 East

-110 East is a 305 ft tall 23 story office building currently under construction in South End Charlotte, North Carolina.
+110 East is a 305 ft tall 23 story office building in South End Charlotte, North Carolina.

 History

 The 2-acre site made up of 2 parcels was purchased by Stiles Corp. and Shorenstein Properties in October for $21.5 million.
 The site is right next to the East/West Boulevard station light rail station.
 It will be the only office building in Charlotte with direct light rail access.
-The building architect, Hastings Architecture, coordinated with Charlotte Area Transit System to ensure a seamless transition between the building and the light rail station.
-The building will be in a very active area of the South End neighborhood that has a lot of restaurants and nightlife within a short walk.
+The building's architect, Hastings Architecture, coordinated with Charlotte Area Transit System to ensure a seamless transition between the building and the light rail station.
+It will be in a very active area of the South End neighborhood that has a lot of restaurants and nightlife within a short walk.
 The former parking lot was used for parking for the buildings in front of it that housed restaurants Tupelo Honey and The Manchester.
 The two buildings were included in the $21.5 million purchase.
-Both Tupelo Honey and The Manchester have relocated since the project was announced.
+Tupelo Honey has relocated and The Manchester closed prior to the start of construction.

 It was originally planned to break ground in mid 2020 and complete in the fall of 2022.
 However, due to the COVID-19 pandemic this was pushed back.
-On January 12 the Stiles website announced the groundbreaking for January 26th, 2022.
-Matt Knisely, Managing Director at Shorenstein, stated "We are proud to continue our long-standing partnership with Stiles on another industry-leading office asset.
-Charlotte remains an attractive market, and we are pleased to expand our growing footprint in this exciting city.
-The location and amenities at 110 East will provide companies with the high-quality resources they need to perform at the highest level of excellence."
-Justin Siemens, President of Stiles Carolinas stated "We are pleased to again be working with the talented teams at Shorenstein and Hastings and remain highly committed to South End and the Charlotte market.
-We look forward to bringing a Class A office project of the highest caliber to this vibrant community."
+On January 12 the Stiles website announced the groundbreaking for January 26, 2022.

 The building will feature a total of 370,000 sqft of Class A space. with 7,000 sqft of street level retail space.